 - Basic Filters: It is used to perform basic operations.

-- Top N: Use this to find the top 10 records or bottom 10 records.
+- Top N: Use this to find the top 10 records or the bottom 10 records.

 Let me select Australia, Germany, the United Kingdom, and the United States.
-The screenshot below shows that the clustered column chart displays the column that belongs to sleeted countries.
+The screenshot below shows that the clustered column chart displays the columns that belong to selected countries.

-By unchecking the Required Single Selection property, you can select multiple fields.
+By unchecking the filter Required Single Selection property, you can select multiple fields.

 Power BI basic Filters on Multiple dimensions